icecube/dnn_reco/docs/source/pages/installation.rst

 We want to avoid this and enforce that packages from our virtual environment are used first.
 To do this we need to prepend the path to our virtual environment in the ``$PYTHONPATH``.
-Since we don't want to do this manually everytime we load the environment, we can add this to the ``activate`` shell script that starts the virtual environment.
+Since we don't want to do this manually every time we load the environment, we can add this to the ``activate`` shell script that starts the virtual environment.
 We will need to add the following to the ``deactivate ()`` function